5 Tips For Saving Electricity With Your Kids

 While your children spend hours barricaded indoors playing on consoles like the PS4 and Xbox One, it is your energy bill that is feeling it the most.
 Video game consoles are energy hogs, running up a tab even when you’re not playing them.
 And while the electric costs are adding up, they’re nothing compared to the bonding time you miss out on with your children.

 There’s a very simple solution: Teach your kids how to have a good time outside.
-You can make it a seasonal activity, so maybe in the colder months, it’s hockey and snowball fights, while in the summer and the spring you can play soccer and shoot some hoops.
-The quality time and physical activity can help ingrain your kids with healthy habits and can even inspire a love for certain activities and sports.
-What’s more, they’re not cooped up inside all day running up the electric bill!
+You can make it a seasonal activity, so maybe in the colder months, it’s hockey and snowball fights, while in the warmer months, you can play soccer and shoot some hoops.
+Encouraging outdoor play not only reduces energy consumption but also fosters good habits and promotes physical activity.
+The quality time spent together outdoors allows for family bonding and creates lasting memories.
+What’s more, they’re not cooped up inside all day running up the electric bill, but instead, they’re enjoying the natural light and reaping the benefits of being active in the great outdoors.

 4. Use LED Lights instead of Incandescent Lights